moleculerjs/site/source/docs/usage.md

     ```bash
     $ npm run dev
     ```
 5. Open the [http://localhost:3000/greeter/hello](http://localhost:3000/greeter/hello) link in your browser.
-It will call the `hello` action of `greeter` service via [API gateway](https://github.com/ice-services/moleculer-web) and will return with the result.
+It calls the `hello` action of `greeter` service via [API gateway](https://github.com/ice-services/moleculer-web) and returns with the result.

 {% note info Congratulations! %}
-You created your first Moleculer based microservices project!
+You have just created your first Moleculer-based microservices project!
 The next step is to check our [examples](examples.html) or [demo projects](https://github.com/ice-services/moleculer-examples).
 {% endnote %}